mantidproject/mantid/dev-docs/source/IndirectDataAnalysisAddingFitType.rst

     {ParamID::TW_CENTRE, "Centre"},

-Moreover, to tie it all together add param ranges to g_typeMap in the form `{FitType, {"Function name displayed in tab", "FunctionName", {ParamID::first, ParamID::last}}}` this allows the template to cnostruct a function out of the related parameters.
+Moreover, to tie it all together add param ranges to g_typeMap in the form `{FitType, {"Function name displayed in tab", "Function class name", {ParamID::first, ParamID::last}}}` this allows the template to construct a function out of the related parameters.
 There are several places where this can be added, those being FitType, LorentzianType, and BackgroundType.
-ConvFit can run fits with one of each Fit, Lorentzian and Background but only one of each.
+ConvFit can run fits with one of each Fit, Lorentzian, and Background but only one of each.

 .. code-block:: cpp

     {FitType::TeixeiraWater, {"Teixeira Water", "TeixeiraWaterSQE", {ParamID::TW_HEIGHT, ParamID::TW_CENTRE}}},

-Finally, In IndirectDataAnalysisConvFitTab in setupFitTab add to m_fitStrings with fit function name and shorterned key,
+Finally, in IndirectDataAnalysisConvFitTab in setupFitTab add to m_fitStrings with the fit function name and shortened key,
     this key will be used in the output workspace from the fit.

 .. code-block:: cpp